pchanda/TinkerML/_posts/2017-10-11-Tensorflow-read-variable-length-csv.md

+---
+layout: post
-## Read csv file with variable number of fields using Tensorflow.
+title: Read csv file with variable number of fields using Tensorflow.
+---

 ```python
 import tensorflow as tf